lenyabloko/SemEval2020/README.md

 ```

-After Cuda installed you should execute the setup.sh and create custom directories for input and output files
+After Cuda installed you should execute the setup.sh with will install all required packages

 ```
 $ sudo sh ./setup.sh
-$ sudo mkdir outputs
-$ sudo mkdir content

 ```

-Then, you must create custom directories for input and output files and place your train.csv and test.csv into the ./outputs
+Then, you must create custom directories for input and output files and place your train.csv and test.csv into the ./content

 ```
 $ sudo mkdir outputs